Teaching Yoga for

 Who is it for?

 A minimum certification of 200 hour yoga teaching is required to attend the course (teachers-in-training who are currently completing a minimum 200 hour certification may also enrol).
-The training is kept below 20 participants, to ensure there's plenty of opportunity for integration of learning.
+The training is designed to ensure there's plenty of opportunity for small and large groups discussions, as well as personal reflection, diverse learning methods and integration of content.

 Based on contemporary research, social justice principles, and underpinned by the framework of the highly popular workshops and programs below (among many others), developed by your facilitator Sarah Ball who has been teaching yoga since 2003 and works 1:1 and with organisations and universities specialising in trauma, mental health, and eating issue/ body image recovery.